honestbleeps/Reddit-Enhancement-Suite/.github/ISSUE_TEMPLATE.md

 ---

-*What's the problem?*

-*What other browser extensions are installed?*

-*Did you find any related posts in https://github.com/honestbleeps/Reddit-Enhancement-Suite/issues or /r/RESissues?*

 - My browser (copy from https://www.whatismybrowser.com):
 - My RES version:
 - Am I in reddit beta (yes/no):

+*What's the problem?*

+*Are there any related posts in https://github.com/honestbleeps/Reddit-Enhancement-Suite/issues or /r/RESissues?*

+*What other browser extensions are installed?*